Postscript 2022: I originally wrote this guide for tradespeople but have since updated it to include information for

 Bark is similar to Rated People and is worth exploring.
 They can also source quotes for other projects such as photography, disco hire and catering.

 Trustpilot is a rating and review service that is popular with e-commerce websites, that’s sites that sell items online.
-You can use Trustpilot if you are a traditional bricks and mortar type business too.
+You can use Trustpilot if you are a traditional brick and mortar type business too.
 Customers can leave reviews, and your ratings can even appear on Google next to your website’s listing.
 They aren’t cheap, so are probably best suited to medium or large businesses.

 Google Adwords is Google’s advertising platform.
 You create an advert, select your target area and choose the keywords that will trigger your advert.
 You only pay when someone clicks your ad which takes them to a dedicated page to your website.
 Adwords is a flexible advertising platform, you choose your daily budget, and you can pause your campaign at any time, there’s no minimum spend or contract.
 Unfortunately, it does take some IT knowledge to set up, and a basic understanding of IT is therefore required.
 For newbies, make sure you read a beginner’s guide to Adwords such as this.

 Facebook Ads – don’t underestimate Facebook, it’s one of the most popular websites on the planet, and millions of people use it to discuss everyday life including hiring tradespeople.
 A well-targeted Facebook ad campaign can yield results similar to that of Google Adwords.

 Myhammer is similar to Rated People, I don’t have any experience with this service, but I know it’s fairly popular, so it’s worth considering.

 Which? is a trusted consumer service in the UK, they have a popular website and printed magazine.
 They are now offering vetting services to tradespeople and homeowners searching for tradespeople.
 The process involves a face to face assessment and other strict criteria such as a credit check and references check.
 The process is similar to that provided by Checkatrade.